-Research Assistant Marketing at the Universidad de los Andes, Bogotá, Kolumbien
+Assistant Professor in Marketing at the Universidad de los Andes School of Management, Bogotá, Kolumbien

 Projekt: Sonic seasoning: Rethinking tasting experiences through music

-Gastronomy and the food industry are aware of the role of most senses in the experience of foods and beverages.
-In fact, recent evidence suggests that even what we hear can significantly affect tasting experiences, whether we realize it or not.
-Felipe Reinoso-Carvalho (U. de los Andes), together with fellow colleagues from U. Bayreuth, intend to explore, from a scientific perspective, the particular role of sound in the behavior of consumers while experiencing foods/drinks.
-Here, we would be looking for to discuss such role from three different perspectives: Innovation and consumer protection, food & health sciences, and/or transcultural processes.
+Gastronomy and the food industry are more and more curious about the role of the human senses in the experience of foods and beverages.
+In fact, recent evidence suggests that what we hear can also significantly affect tasting experiences, whether we realize it or not.
+Felipe Reinoso-Carvalho, together with fellow colleagues from U. Bayreuth, intend to further explore, from a scientific perspective, the particular role of sound in the behavior of consumers while experiencing foods/drinks.
+Here, they would be looking for to discuss such role from three different perspectives: Innovation and consumer protection, food & health sciences, and/or transcultural processes.

 Dr. Maxim Vlasov

-Researcher at the Institute of High Temperature Electrochemistry of the Ural Branch of Russian Academy of Sciences and Research Assistant at the Ural Federal University, Jekaterinburg, Russland
+Senior Researcher at the Institute of High Temperature Electrochemistry of the Ural Branch of Russian Academy of Sciences and Assistant Professor at the Ural Federal University, Jekaterinburg, Russland

 Projekt: Structural features of ion-conducting BaLaInO4 for electrochemical applications: Effect of acceptor and donor doping

-Gastgeberin: Professor Mirijam Zobel, Anorganische Chemie Mesostrukturierte Materialien
+Gastgeberin: Professorin Dr. Mirijam Zobel, Anorganische Chemie Mesostrukturierte Materialien